Community Science for Sustainability

 Please scroll to the bottom of this page to find the current and upcoming opportunities in our community science initiative.

-For more information, contact the project lead, Eleanor Robson, at firstname.lastname@example.org
+For more information, contact Eleanor Robson at firstname.lastname@example.org

 Communities know their sustainability priorities best.
 Future Earth Australia and Thriving Earth Exchange will facilitate communities and scientists to co-produce actionable science which addresses a local or regional concern.
 Tapping our extensive network of research partners and pairing it with our project management capability, Future Earth Australia will deliver actionable science for communities’ sustainability priorities.
 We will be facilitating community science projects by collaborating with Thriving Earth Exchange, whose model has been exceedingly successful since its launch in 2016.